PsReader/My-Pages/README.md

 ## Projects

+### LOTM

+- A fan-wiki with 20+ pages about the novel Lord Of The Mysteries.
+- Built with responsive HTML and CSS.
+- Folder: `LOTM`

+### Pudding Paradise

+- Dessert-themed static storefront site with menu, home, and review pages.
+- Built with responsive HTML and CSS.
+- Folder: `Pudding Paradise`

 ### Origami AR

 - Interactive web experience using webcam hand tracking, Three.js, React, and shader effects.
 - Built with Vite, TypeScript, `@react-three/fiber`, and MediaPipe.
 - Folder: `Origami AR`

-### Pudding Paradise

-- Dessert-themed static storefront site with menu, home, and review pages.
-- Built with responsive HTML and CSS.
-- Folder: `Pudding Paradise`

 ### Scratchpad